 Sometimes the observations made during Discovery yield immediate inspiration for the business opportunity at hand.
 Other times, the Discovery process helps us create a broader map for thinking holistically about customers’ needs and how to profitably meet those needs.

 The goal of Discovery is to gather diverse perspectives related to the problem at hand through desk research, surveys, one-on-one interviews, and group conversations.
-The British government would prepare by working with elected officials, policy-makers, and car manufacturers, then expand to British residents (anyone at the local coffee shop will do!), gas station owners, car dealerships, and electricity/power companies.
+Toyota would prepare by working with elected officials, policy-makers, and car dealerships, then expand to community residents (anyone at the local coffee shop will do!), gas station owners, service stations, and electricity/power companies.

 One of many deceptively simple Discovery questions is, “if you had a magic wand, what would you change about our product (or service)?”

 Get creative when thinking about who to interview.
 The more diverse your Discovery, the more likely you are to avoid confirmation bias.
 For example, Toyota may find it interesting to speak to Jaime Ortiz Mariño about his experience growing the Ciclovía movement in Bogotá, Colombia, a weekly Sunday ride during which more than 70 miles of city streets are taken from drivers and given back to bicyclists, walkers, runners, roller skaters, and skateboarders.

 Whatever the outcome of your Discovery work, this first phase of the design thinking process will reorient your focus towards addressing your client’s most urgent needs.

 At The Berkeley Innovation Group, we are co-creators, working shoulder-to-shoulder with your team on immersive design thinking projects to solve core business challenges.
 Moreover, individuals on your team are empowered with enhanced skills and a common language to continue using design thinking methodologies to unlock innovation and value for the long run.